-Do you simply love iPhones, wind turbines, cloud computing, and electric cars?
+Do you simply love iPhones, wind turbines, cloud computing, the circular economy, and electric cars?
 Good, because the following may be of interest:

 Monster Footprint of Digital Technology